English calamity: Blizzard

 When the group finally reached the east crest of Schauinsland, they lost the shelter of the mountain and were completely exposed to the snowstorm at below-freezing temperatures.
-If they had gone westward, they could have reached the upper station of the Schauinsland cable car by a broadly level route, and thus reached safety.
-Because nothing could be seen in the fog and storm, Keast still attempted to reach Hofsgrund, probably unaware that this meant another 250 m of descent via steeply-graded and snow-covered terrain.
+If they had gone westward, they could have reached the safety of the upper station of the Schauinsland cable car by a broadly level route.
+Because nothing could be seen in the fog and storm, Keast still attempted to reach Hofsgrund, probably unaware that this meant another 250 m of descent via steep, snow-covered terrain.
 Soon after, with daylight fading, the group lost their sense of direction on the southeastern mountain flank.
 They were driven east by the storm, away from Hofsgrund, which was due south.

 Rescue

-Around 6:30 pm the group was able to hear the evening ringing of the Hofsgrund church bells, indicating the direction to Hofsgrund.
-Below an elevation of 1100 m they descended below the fog and could see the lights of Hofsgrund.
+Around 18:30 the group was able to hear the evening ringing of the Hofsgrund church bells, indicating the direction to Hofsgrund.
+From an elevation of 1100 m they descended below the fog and could see the lights of Hofsgrund.

-The first members of the group arrived at the Dobelhof farmyard around 8pm.
+The first members of the group arrived at the Dobelhof farmyard around 20:00.
 When they explained that there were others still on the mountain, an alarm was sounded.
 In response, all the men available at Hofsgrund set out on skis to search for them, since the boys could not clearly indicate the location of the rest of the group.
-It proved impossible to carry the children in the fresh deep snow, so a horn sledge was used.
+After they were found it proved impossible to carry the children in the fresh deep snow, so a horn sled was used.
 Eventually, fifteen of the pupils reached the farm under their own power.
 Others kept watch over the collapsed boys and called for help, as Keast helped with two unconscious pupils.

 A doctor on holiday near Hofsgrund provided emergency treatment.
 The boys were carefully warmed up and looked after by helpers.
-Shortly after 10pm, the police in Kirchzarten were contacted by telephone and in turn requested ambulances from Freiburg.
-By 11:30pm, all the hikers had been located.
-Police and ambulances, together with another doctor, the official mountain rescue team, and a search dog, did not arrive in Hofsgrund until after 1am because of the winter road conditions.
+Shortly after 22:00, the police in Kirchzarten were contacted by telephone, and requested ambulances from Freiburg.
+By 23:30, all the hikers had been located.
+Police and ambulances, together with another doctor, the official mountain rescue team, and a search dog, did not arrive in Hofsgrund until after 01:00 because of the wintry road conditions.

 Casualties

 Four members of the group could not be revived in Hofsgrund and were declared dead.
 Roy Witham and another pupil were transported by ambulance to the University Medical Center Freiburg.
 Witham died there ten minutes after arrival, but the other boy recovered quickly.
-The five deceased students were Francis Bourdillon (12 years old), Peter Ellercamp (13), Stanley Lyons (13), Jack Alexander Eaton (14) and Roy Witham (14).
+The five deceased boys were Francis Bourdillon (12), Peter Ellercamp (13), Stanley Lyons (13), Jack Alexander Eaton (14) and Roy Witham (14).

-The last three students to be found, including Eaton, were located just below the ridge.
+The last three children to be found, including Eaton, were located just below the ridge.
 Since it seems unlikely that they could have for some reason climbed back up the mountain in their condition, it is reasonable to assume that they were left there when the group disbanded.